camillefrayssinhes/thepandassurfers.github.io/index.md

 <a id='fame'></a>

-## Who are the individuals who have influence over potential customers, and do these influencers have an impact on the Apple company image and eventually, on the stock market ?
+## Who are the individuals who have influence over potential customers, and do these influencers have an impact on the Apple company image and eventually, on the stock market?

 In the precedent section, we have looked at the influence of the author’s opinion from the different quotes of our data set on the stock market.
 But yet, we still miss an important piece of information.
 Indeed, if the previous president of the United States Donald Trump shares his opinion about Apple and if a random postman shares his opinion, it won't likely have the same effect.
 Thus: what is the impact of the speaker on the stock market?
 The response is relatively simple, it depends on **how well known the speaker was at the time he or she was quoted in the media.** And a quite simple way to have that indicators is the number of pageviews on then speakers' Wikipedia page (if there is one !).